wildwoodwaltz/wildwoodwaltz/README.md

     - Editor: PyCharm, Visual Studio Code
     - Languages: Python, JavaScript, HTML5, CSS3, SQL, Markdown.
     - Skills/Tools : React, Django, MongoDB, Node.js, Express.js, Git, Agile Methodologies

+---

+## What I am Looking for in a Company

+- Fosters Growth Mindset
+- Diversity and Inclusion
+- Utilization of Strong Problem Solving Skills
+- Team Based Environment
+- Clear Communication with an Emphasis on Candor

 <!--
 **wildwoodwaltz/wildwoodwaltz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.